 Ah, the infamous morning sickness.
 As the second most notorious early pregnancy symptom, nausea can strike a woman morning, day, and night despite its well-known moniker.
 About 7 in 10 pregnant women experience morning sickness throughout the first trimester, beginning around six weeks of gestation.10

-While the reason for morning sickness is not entirely known, studies have shown that moms-to-be with nausea and vomiting within the first three months of their pregnancy may be due to increased hormones in the body from pregnancy.11
+While the reason for morning sickness is not entirely known, studies have shown that nausea and vomiting in the first three months of pregnancy may be due to increased hormones in the body from pregnancy.11

 Research has also revealed that this may occur due to human chorionic gonadotropin (HCG)—a hormone produced by the placenta soon after the fertilized egg attaches to the uterine lining.
 Those who experience severe morning sickness (hyperemesis gravidarum) have higher HCG levels than other pregnant women.12